matthiasmullie/cauditor/README.md

 Charts will be drawn using [d3.js](http://d3js.org/) and [d3plus.js](http://d3plus.org/), which are in data/js/vendor/*

-data/js/Codecharts.js is an easy entrypoint to draw the charts.
+data/js/QualityControl.js is an easy entrypoint to draw the charts.
-`Codecharts` takes the path to a JSON data file in the constructor.
+`QualityControl` takes the path to a JSON data file in the constructor.
 `.draw` takes a selector (element to draw the chart to) and a visualization object.

 All of the chart types have their own constructors: